NewYork-Presbyterian Hospital Adult Emergency Department

 As part of this project, the Energy Court was converted to a dedicated waiting room for the Adult Emergency Department (AED) and a new Rapid Medical Evaluation (RME) area consisting of five new triage bays and 26 new exam/treatment bays.
 The refurbishment and expansion also included a new waiting room, entrance, trauma and ambulance corridor, acute care space, staff support, and dedicated radiology and psychology areas.
 These are in addition to the existing 45 treatment spaces in emergency department patient care areas A, B, C and D.

-Phase 1 – Construction of a temporary emergency department waiting and registration area as well as a triage space to enable the emergency department to continue full operation during construction of the new entrance, waiting room, triage, and RME.
+Phase 1 – Construction of a temporary emergency department waiting and registration area consisted of all decanting work required to enable the emergency department to continue full operation during construction of the new entrance, waiting room, triage, and RME.

 Phase 2 – Full gut renovation of the existing administrative office suites on the first floor and MEP fit-out to make room for the construction of new emergency department observation rooms.
 This phase also included 15 fully enclosed single-occupancy patient rooms, supporting charting stations, medication area, crash cart alcove, nutrition station, bathrooms and showers.

 Phase 3 – Demolition of the main entrance 5-story atrium to build a new dedicated ambulatory entrance and waiting area for the Adult Emergency Department and public hospital entrance.
-The construction of the enclosed MER penthouse with all new MEP infrastructure for future phases was completed as well as all exterior work along Broadway including landscaping, façade work, and sidewalk refinishing.
+The construction of the enclosed RME penthouse with all new MEP infrastructure for future phases was completed as well as all exterior work along Broadway including landscaping, façade work, and sidewalk refinishing.
+The existing CPEP and RME areas were also renovated to create new clinical space including triage and RME.

 Phase 4 – Construction of a new trauma room with acute care tow beds immediately adjacent to the ambulance bay.
 This phase also included 13 new treatment bays and charting stations along with minor re-routing of the corridor to accommodate the new trauma room and the relocation of an existing shower room.